gruntwork-io/docs/docs/pipelines/multi-account/index.md

 ## Enable Additional Repos

-To ensure no unauthorized access is granted to your `infrastructure-pipelines` repository, an allowlist of `infrastructure-live` repositories exists at the root directory.
+To ensure no unauthorized access is granted to your `infrastructure-pipelines` repository, an allowlist of `infrastructure-live` repositories exists at the root directory of the `infrastructure-pipelines` repository.
 To allow resources to be deployed by your new repository, add the repository to `repo-allowlist.txt` on a new line.